nbonfils/JSD-website/_posts/2025-01-03-insolvent-ala-award.md

 ---

-Christoph's book 'INSOLVENT: How to Reorient Computing for Just Sustainability' was selected as an 'outstanding academic title' for 2024 (by the ALA Choice)[https://www.choice360.org/choice-pick/outstanding-academic-titles-2024/].
+Christoph's book 'INSOLVENT: How to Reorient Computing for Just Sustainability' was selected as an 'outstanding academic title' for 2024 [by the ALA Choice](https://www.choice360.org/choice-pick/outstanding-academic-titles-2024/).